erizov/Professor/semester_7/lecture_42_ci_cd_fundamentals/continuous_integration/README.md

 ## Introduction

-Continuous Integration is a fundamental concept in ci/cd fundamentals.
+Continuous Integration addresses concept in ci/cd fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A development practice where code changes are automatically built, tested, and merged frequently.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below